JD, Northeastern University School of Law, 2007

-Andrew Black represents companies and individuals in business disputes, products liability litigation, and employment matters.
+Andrew Black concentrates his practice in defending companies and professionals in business disputes, products liability litigation, and employment matters.
 He regularly represents large manufacturers of industrial equipment and consumer products in fire and personal injury litigation.
-Andrew is also experienced in drafting, negotiating, and interpreting contracts.
+Andrew defends hospitals, doctors, nurses, EMTs, and dentists in many types of health care matters, including in medical malpractice actions and before the boards of registration.
+He is also experienced at drafting, negotiating, and interpreting contracts.

-Prior to practicing law, Andrew was, for many years, a consultant and project manager for a software company in the telecommunications industry.
+Prior to practicing law, Andrew was a consultant and project manager for a software company in the telecommunications industry.
 He has two engineering degrees from Northwestern University in Industrial Engineering and Manufacturing Engineering.

 - At trial, secured a defense verdict for a ventilation fan manufacturer where plaintiffs were seeking over $4 million for damages related to a fire in southern New Hampshire.